microsoft/vscode-docs/blogs/2016/05/09/April2016Release.md

 **Developer Workflow**:

-* Double-click editor resizing
+* Quickly resize panes by double-clicking editor borders
-* Reopen last closed file
+* Reopen the last closed file using `kb(workbench.files.action.reopenClosedFile)`
-* Configurable external shell
+* Launch your favorite shell when opening a new Terminal from the Explorer or Command Palette

 **Debugging**:

-* Improved performance
+* Improved stepping performance when inspecting very large strings or arrays
+* Support for deep call stacks
-* Expanded Node.js support
+* Node.js improvments such as experimental "smart" code stepping, ES6 type support in Watch, Locals, etc.

 **Extension Authoring**:

-* Language Server protocol 2.0
+* Language Server protocol 2.0 is now consistent with core VS Code API
-* Debug Adapter test support
+* Automated test support for authoring Debug Adapters
 * New APIs for working with folders and JSON files

 Please see our [Release Notes](http://go.microsoft.com/fwlink/?LinkID=533483) for the full list of features and fixes.